 I always thought that we would have to travel to China to see all that architecture.
-But as we arrived in Hanoi, parts of my wish came true when we wandered around the Temple of Literature and the Ngoc Son Temple.
-By the time we arrived in Hue, I thought I was in heaven!
+But when we arrived in Hanoi, parts of my wish came true as we wandered around the Temple of Literature and the Ngoc Son Temple.
+And by the time we arrived in Hue, I thought I was in heaven!

-Located on the bank of Song Huong (Perfume River) in Central Vietnam, Hue is 700 km south of Hanoi, and 1100 km north of Saigon.
-It was the Imperial capital of the Nguyen Dynasty, the last royal dynasty in Vietnamese history.
-And until 1945, Hue was both the national capital, and the cultural and religious center of Vietnam.
+Located on the bank of Song Huong (Perfume River), Hue is 700 km south of Hanoi, and 1100 km north of Saigon.
+It is in fact right in the center of Vietnam.
+During the last royal Vietnamese dynasty, Hue was the Imperial capital of the Nguyen Dynasty.
+And until 1945, this city was both the national capital, and the cultural and religious center of Vietnam.

 Gigantic complexes of imperial tombs and pagodas are scattered all along the Perfume River.
 The highlight of Hue is however the Imperial City, surrounded by a Citadel which consists of a 2 km x 2 km wall and a huge moat.
 The inside of the Imperial City is divided into several zones: the Worshipping Zone, the Great Ceremony Zone, the workshop zone, the residence of the emperor’s mother and grandmother, and many more.